Google Cloud for Startups: Editor's Take

 Google Cloud Review FAQ

-For startups evaluating cloud & infrastructure tools, Google Cloud is worth a closer look.
+For startups evaluating developer & it tools, Google Cloud is worth a closer look.
 The combination of mature features and the Up to $100,000 in credits startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Google Cloud?